EURion constellation: Usage

-The following table lists the banknotes on which the EURion constellation or Omron rings have been found so far.
-Current currencies for which all recent banknotes use the constellation are in bold.
+The following table lists some banknotes on which the EURion constellation or Omron rings have been found.
+Current currencies for which all recent banknotes use the constellation are in bold and whose central banks are members of the Central Bank Counterfeit Deterrence Group are italicised.

+The members of Central Bank Counterfeit Deterrence Group (CBCDG) are the European Central Bank and the central banks of Australia, Austria, Belgium, Bulgaria, Canada, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Turkey, the United Kingdom, and the United States.

+Some countries including China, India, South Africa, Egypt, Kuwait, Singapore, Thailand and Indonesia use (or have used) a different pattern of five rings for the anti-photocopy feature.

 Other banknote detection mechanisms

 Counterfeit Deterrence System

-Since 2003, image editors such as Adobe Photoshop CS or Paint Shop Pro 8 refuse to print banknotes.
+Since 2003, image editors such as Adobe Photoshop CS or PaintShop Pro 8 refuse to print banknotes.
 According to Wired.com, the banknote detection code in these applications, called the Counterfeit Deterrence System (CDS), was designed by the Central Bank Counterfeit Deterrence Group and supplied to companies such as Adobe as a binary module.
 Experiments by Steven J. Murdoch and others showed that this banknote detection code does not rely on the EURion pattern.
 It instead detects a digital watermark embedded in the images, developed by Digimarc.